 Mission-critical scheduling.
 Initiating an event in core WordPress Cron relies on unrelated web requests to trigger events.
 This dependency can cause issues with the event processing regularity and timeliness.

 An enterprise WordPress Cron solution must run scheduled events on time, every time.

-In short, we wanted to ensure that the Cron infrastructure for each VIP site was reliable, powerful, and dedicated to that site, just like the rest of the VIP Cloud Hosting Service.
+In short, we wanted to ensure that the Cron infrastructure for each WordPress VIP site was reliable, powerful, and dedicated to that site, just like the rest of the WordPress VIP platform.
 We wanted resource intensive tasks to be offloaded to dedicated containers, rather than running on the same resources used to serve web requests.
 And to ensure tasks for one site did not interfere with other tasks, or with the operation of another site.

 It was also important that we fully supported the core WordPress Cron API, so our clients can utilize existing plugins and themes without refactoring code or learning a new API.

 Our Cron Control plugin (open source code) builds on the core WordPress Cron system, and is the basis for our Cron enhancements.
 Cron Control provides a carefully optimized SQL table for WordPress Cron events.
 This approach satisfies the highly concurrent querying we commonly see on WordPress VIP sites.
 Each named event in the queue is handled in parallel with other events, allowing greater event handling capacity.

 Cron events on a WordPress VIP site run on dedicated containers using an “event runner” written in Golang (open source Golang runner code).
 Using our container-based infrastructure allows us to scale the number of containers to meet the demands of the particular site, independently of the site’s web traffic